 Director, Bioarchaeology and Biochemistry Laboratory

 I study human diet as a link between biology, culture and environment, focusing on stable isotope analysis of archaeological populations.
-I am working primarily with European skeletal samples, and am beginning new research studying diet and stress among modern humans and non-human primates.
+I am working primarily with European and southeastern North American skeletal materials.
+I also conduct research on diet and stress among modern humans and non-human primates.
 The Bioarchaeology and Biochemistry Laboratory is equipped to facilitate a wide variety of sample preparation for isotopic analyses.
 Some current projects are described below.

-Migration and Greek Colonization: With collaborators at the University of Northern Colorado and institutions in Albania, Greece, Italy and Bulgaria, I am examining the role of migration in the context of ancient Greek colonization through strontium and stable oxygen isotope analysis.
+Migration and Greek Colonization: With collaborators at the University of Northern Colorado, Università del Salento, Soprintendenza Palermo, I am examining the role of migration in the context of ancient Greek colonization through strontium and stable oxygen isotope analysis.
 These techniques can identify “locals” from “non-locals” in the colony cemeteries, toward better characterizing the extent of migration, and who was migrating (men, women, children?).
 The isotopic analyses are intended to be used in tandem with bioarchaeological estimations of stress and health at both colonies and mother-cities, estimations of cultural affiliation through mortuary analysis, and with ancient DNA evidence for ancestry.
-This project is ongoing from 2013-2017.
+This project is ongoing from 2013-2017, and includes a summer NSF REU Site opportunity for undergraduate students (http://research.franklin.uga.edu/reu/).

 Physiology and Human Health